 After 16 months of negotiations, Bosnia and Herzegovina’s parliament confirmed Mr Vjekoslav Bevanda (Croat) as Chair of the Council of Ministers and the country’s new Prime Minister on 12 January 2012, bringing to an end the country’s protracted political crisis.
 On 10 February 2012, the new government was officially formed.
-Mr Zlatko Lagumdžija (Bosniak) was confirmed as Minister of Foreign Affairs and Deputy Prime Minister, while Mr Mirko Šarovic (Serb) was appointed Minister of Foreign Trade and Economic Relations.
+Mr Zlatko Lagumdžija (Bosniak) was confirmed as Minister of Foreign Affairs and Deputy Prime Minister.
+Mr Boris Tucic (Serb) was appointed Minister of Foreign Trade and Economic Relations on 11 December 2013.

 In February 2008, Bosnia and Herzegovina became a member of the Regional Cooperation Council (RCC).
 The RCC is intended to sustain focused regional cooperation in South East Europe through a regionally owned and led framework that also supports European and Euro-Atlantic integration.
-Its headquarters is in Sarajevo.
+Its headquarters are in Sarajevo.

 Bosnia and Herzegovina was accepted as a member of the Council of Europe in April 2002, a significant achievement in terms of Bosnia and Herzegovina's desire to be part of European integration.

 In June 2008, Bosnia and Herzegovina signed a Stabilisation and Association Agreement (SAA) with the EU.
 Bosnia and Herzegovina has not yet formally applied for EU membership, but remains a potential candidate country.
 Agreement on constitutional amendments to implement the European Court of Human Rights ruling in the Sejdic-Finci case remains a priority before Bosnia and Herzegovina can progress negotiations.

-The global financial crisis caused the economy to contract in 2009.
-In the same year, Bosnia and Herzegovina signed a standby arrangement with the International Monetary Fund (IMF) to help mitigate the effects of the global economic downturn.
-In 2011, Bosnia and Herzegovina had a GDP growth rate of 2.2%.
-In 2012, the growth rate dipped to -0.2%, although it is projected to reach 0.9% in 2013 According to Eurostat, Bosnia and Herzegovina’s per capita GDP is well below the average for emerging and developing European States.
+The global financial crisis caused the economy to contract in 2009 and growth has been slow since then (1.2 per cent in 2013).
+According to Eurostat, Bosnia and Herzegovina’s per capita GDP is well below the average for emerging and developing European States.
 Ongoing problems include high poverty and unemployment rates.
-Official figures listed 30% unemployment in 2012, but it is thought actual unemployment is closer to 18- 22% when unofficial employment is factored into the statistics.
+Official figures listed 27.5% unemployment in 2013, but actual unemployment may be closer to 18- 22% when unofficial employment is factored into the statistics.